 “Business management is a solid, career-focused program.
 And because it’s offered by Marylhurst University – an applied liberal arts school, our students also take coursework that grows them as a good professional by building communication, interpersonal, problem-solving skills.
 Please let me know if you have any questions about this program.
 I’m happy to help.”

-100% Online Option to Complete the Business Management Curriculum
+Study On-Campus or 100% Online to Complete the Business Management Curriculum

 Business Management Curriculum & Degree Requirements